richlaw1986/dspm-guides/guides/prevent-exposure-of-audit-logs-aws.md

     <div class="cyera-highlight">
         <h3>Introducing Cyera</h3>
-        <p>Cyera is a modern Data Security Posture Management (DSPM) platform that discovers, classifies, and continuously monitors your sensitive data across cloud services.
+        <p><a href="https://www.cyera.com">Cyera</a> is a modern Data Security Posture Management (DSPM) platform that discovers, classifies, and continuously monitors your sensitive data across cloud services.
 By using AI-powered policy analysis and anomaly detection, Cyera automatically identifies misconfigured CloudTrail logs, overly permissive S3 bucket policies, and unauthorized access patterns to your audit trails, ensuring you maintain FedRAMP compliance requirements in real time.</p>
     </div>